 The performance itself was also awesome!
 Broadway quality sets, costumes and performers made for an unforgettable experience that needs to be on everybody’s Animal Kingdom itinerary.
 There aren’t any crazy loud moments or big surprises, so it’s great for kids of every age, including very small kids.

-Bravo to the cast and crew of Finding Nemo: the musical, you created an experience our whole family wanted to have again and again!
+Bravo to the cast and crew of Finding Nemo: the musical, you created an experience our whole family wanted to have again and again.
+We are looking forward to the updated Big Blue and Beyond in 2022!

 Animal Kingdom dining at Yak & Yeti